MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/client/dotnet.md

 ## Supported platforms

-The .NET client library supports .NET Standard 2.0 and the following platforms:
+The .NET client library supports .NET Standard 2.0, .NET 6 and the following platforms:

-* Xamarin.Android from API level 19 up to API level 31.
+* Xamarin.Android above API level 19.
-* Xamarin.iOS version 8.0 through 15.4.
+* Xamarin.iOS version 8.0 and above..
-* Universal Windows Platform builds 16299 and above.
+* Universal Windows Platform builds 19041 and above.
 * Windows Presentation Framework (WPF).
+* Windows App SDK (WinUI 3).
+* .NET MAUI for Android, iOS, and Windows platforms.

-Additional platforms may work (for instance, .NET MAUI), but have not been tested at this time.
+Other platforms may work, but have not been tested at this time.
+The TodoApp sample (located in the samples directory) contains an example of each tested platform.

 ## Setup and Prerequisites